-The new ASC 842 standard contains significant changes in how to account for leases for lessees, and more targeted changes in how to account for leases for lessors.
-It is very important that companies take action now to ensure that they will be in compliance with all the new requirements.
+The new ASC 842 standard contains significant changes in how to account for leases for both lessee and lessors.
+It is very important that companies take action now to make sure that they will be able to comply with the new requirements.

 In February 2016, The Financial Accounting Standards Board (“FASB”) issued a new accounting standard, Leases (ASC 842).
 This new standard requires all leases with a term of more than one year to be recorded on a company’s balance sheet.
 The leases will be now be recorded as “right-of-use assets” with a corresponding lease liability.
 Income statement recognition of lease related expenses for lessees will depend on whether the lease is classified as an operating or a financing lease.